yesyinka/blog_source/pelican/content/python-oop-tdd-example-part1.markdown

 The package we are going to write will provide a class that represents binary numbers (`Binary`) and a class that represents binary numbers with a given bit size (`SizeBinary`).
 They shall provide basic binary operations like logical (and, or, xor), arithmetic (addition, subtraction, multiplication, division), shifts and indexing.

-A quick example of what the package can do:
+A quick example of what the package shall do:

 ``` pycon
 >>> b = Binary('0101110001')